 serving of flag cake on a small white plate with a fork

 • Storing leftovers.
-Tightly cover leftover flag cake and store it in the refrigerator for 3 to 5 days.
+Tightly cover leftovers and store them in the refrigerator for 3 to 5 days.
 Before covering the cake to refrigerate, I like to just barely push a toothpick into the center and a few at the sides, so that the cling wrap doesn’t stick to the topping.

 serving of yellow cake topped with strawberry slices and blueberries